ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-elasticsearch_full}} deployment.

-## Connection information for your deployment
+## Connection to your deployment
 {: #connection-info-deployment}
+{: step}

-On your deployment's _Overview_ page, see the panel with all the relevant connection information.
+Your deployment's _Overview_ page shows all the relevant connection information.

 ![Endpoints panel](images/getting-started-endpoints-panel.png){: caption="Figure 1.
 Endpoints panel" caption-side="bottom"}

 To connect, Kibana needs the username, password, url, and port.

 It also needs the CA certificate to access the database.
-   1. Copy the certificate information from the _Endpoints_ panel.
+   1. Copy the certificate information from _Endpoints_.
    2. Save the certificate to a file.
-(You can use the name that is provided in the download, or your own file name.)
+You can use the name that is provided in the download, or your own file name.

 Remember where you save the certificate on your file system.
 If you are running Kibana locally (not in Docker), then the certificate should go into `$KIBANA_HOME/config/<filename>`.
+{: important}

-## Setting up Kibana
+## Set up Kibana
 {: #kibana}
+{: step}

-Before running the Docker container that includes Kibana, you need to create a configuration file that contains some basic Kibana settings.
+Before running the Docker container that includes Kibana, create a configuration file that contains some basic Kibana settings.

 Create a YAML file called `kibana.yml`.
 Inside the file, you need the following Kibana configuration settings:
 ```yaml